Emergency Rental Assistance Program 2.4 (ERAP 2.4)

 - You must be a Miami-Dade resident

-- You are unable to pay your full rent as a result of a COVID-19 caused financial hardship
+- You are unable to pay your full rent during or as a result of a COVID-19 caused financial hardship

 - There must be an executed lease between you and the property owner or landlord